robdmc/crontabs/README.md

 **NOTE:**
-I've recently discovered the [Rocketry](https://github.com/Miksus/rocketry/) project, which you should probably use instead of crontabs.
-It is a better solution to what I was trying to achieve.
+I've recently discovered the [Rocketry](https://github.com/Miksus/rocketry/) and  [Huey](https://github.com/coleifer/huey) projects, which you should probably use instead of crontabs.
+They are just better than crontabs.

 ---